Tourist visa to Thailand

 Passport validity

-To travel Thailand you must have a passport valid for at least 6 months after leaving Thailand.
+To travel Thailand you must have a passport valid for at least 6 months after you leave Thailand.

 Conversely, there is no time limit on how long your passport must be old before you can travel to the country.
 You can travel to Thailand with a brand new passport.